ddivyansh18/Emoji-Interpreter/README.md

 # Emoji-Interpreter
-A app made in react which interpret fruit emojis !
+An app made in react which interpret fruit emojis !